caiks/WBOT02/README.md

 Would a fourier analysis along horizontal and vertical lines be useful?
 Would need high valencies and therefore need linked or computed variables.
 We are going to have this issue for audio.
 Are the spirals and shapes apparently seen under the influence of LSD directly from edge detection slices?
 What other hint mechanisms have evolved?
 Or do these shapes reflect the early abstractions near the root of the model?
 Perhaps they do have some Fourier transform components, although perhaps implicit rather than explicit.

 Model overflow.
 We can utilise the active history efficiently by limiting to subtrees which have fewer leaves than the threshold allows.
 That is, when scanning or searching the topology only descendents from the current ancestor are interesting.
 If we have multiple actives sharing a model we can have each in charge of different parts.
 This has the advantage of not needed model synching especially if events not in the submodel are rejected.
 The activities of the different actives would be very different (except where there are deep duplicates).
 Of course, if the sets of leaves is large or as the submodel grows, the history will overflow again, but this is perhaps a more efficient way of working.
 Also, the same active can switch between submodels and switch histories at the same time from storage.
 Of course, it all depends on the model's degree of agency i.e. its control over what it experiences.
 A disembodied wotbot without manipulators cannot choose readily.
 However if a scene changes we could perhaps switch attention.

+We can probably improve the model by a factor by restricting the frame entropy or multi-scale, gradient, etc, but ultimately the single level model growth will decline to near zero unless there are special methods to concentrate events in particular slices.
+That is, we would need focussed learning.
+At the substrate level this is probably not practical.
+Only at the highest levels such as academic learning could we grow the model indefinitely.
+So once we have overflowed a few times, we must redefine the substrate or move to the next level.

+Add spatial underlying to active so that we can rebucket the underlying variables in the same way as temporal.
+Then we we slot in a single underlying model and convolve.
+Could add to the underlying decomposition at regular intervals, but its active update would be done in a separate structure.

+If we can sometimes see eye examples mixed in with unrelated examples that tells us that we have detected only a dark central area not that we have classified eyes at this level.
+We will have to go one level up to be sure of detecting eyes.
+We can do representations at the higher level but we will have to use an event to substrate record map to get examples - we cannot reconstruct it from the higher substrate, unless we use the underlying slice representations.
+If the higher level examples are mainly eyes or images that look like eyes then we have succeeded.
+The higher level can use a mixture of spatial underlying, including temporal and spatial gradient and colour.
+The substrate variables can also be included although there will be overlap.
+The reason why higher level might work while lower level does not is that the objects that we recognise are composed of simpler features of small volume but an array has far too large a volume to capture these features.

 Would like to move away from Film noir because sexist and racist, at least by omission, and is a poor representation of (especially) younger people today.
 Edge detection (both brightness and colour contrasts) and multi-scale will help to normalise images of heads in a neutral object-like way, but ideally would have access to the images that infants see.
 Still we might at least be able to make our own films of moving through crowds of people and ultimately the wotbot client can run on the phone and produce model if only slowly and perhaps explicitly restricted to certain parts of the model that contain interesting features.
 Very little intuitive physics will be learned from film noir or any Hollywood films probably.
 Need to watch infants and children's TV such as teletubbies.
 Or some sort of virtual or real arms and hands (manipulation) to enable experimentation.
 Ideally want films with even lighting, few shadows and lots of primary colours - which is what we see in children's TV presumably because these environments are easier to learn.
 Noticed that some of the Nintendo Wii games were confusing to my eye but not for the girls who were used to similar scenes.